zailfyer/Icarus_Mods/README.md

 # MXC Cot
-* Grants Access to the MXC Cot in the orbital workshop
+* Grants Access to the MXC Cot in the orbital workshop the MXC cot is a portable bed with additional benefits over a bedroll

 # Zailfyers 100 Level Cap
 * incresed level cap to 100